LucasDelfino92/morrowindsharp/mw2.md

 - **Rem_Solstheim.ESP**
 - **Rem_WG.ESP**

-There are a couple of notes here:

-- We will generate multipatch.ESP and Merged Objects.ESP in a moment.
-For these processes, make sure you deactivate all bolded plugins.
-- The plugins from **Remiros' Groundcover** should only be enabled when generating Distant Land in MGE XE, and disabled when playing the game.
+The plugins from **Remiros' Groundcover** should only be enabled when generating Distant Land in MGE XE, and disabled when playing the game.
 </details>

 ### Conflict resolution

+Assuming you've installed **BTB's Game Improvements - Necro Edit** and **Balanced Passive Races and Birthsigns**, there's one record we need to delete using [**TESAME**](https://github.com/Sigourn/morrowind-improved/blob/master/mwtools.md#tesame).

+- Delete the following record from **BTB's Game Improvements (Necro Edit).ESP**:
+  - BSGN **Elfborn**
+    - Omits the addition of a new power which Balanced Passive Races and Birthsigns doesn't override.

+Let's continue with general conflict solving.

 tes3cmd lets us clean all active plugins in our load order, and also solve conflicts in leveled lists, generating a **multipatch.esp** file for the latter process which we will have to place at the end of our load order.
 This is very useful when, for example, you have a mod that adds new weapons to a leveled list while another removes items from a leveled list (such as Daedric equipment).

 - Run WryeMash in MO2.
 - In the **Mods** tab, click *Settings* on the header and then click **Lock Times**.
 The following step will potentially scramble your load order if you don't activate this option first!
 - Now, click *Misc* on the header and go to **TES3cmd** -> **Fixit (all active)**.
 - tes3cmd will now clean your dirty plugins and also generate a multipatch.esp.
 This command will take some time to complete, so be patient.
 After it's over, you can close the window. **multipatch.esp** will now be present at the end of your load order.
+Make sure you activate it.
 - In the **Mods** tab, click *Settings* on the header and then click **Lock Times**.
 This will deactivate this option, since you don't need it anymore.

 Because tes3cmd will clean dirty records (records identical to those present in the vanilla game), it's possible mods that intentionally add duplicate-to-master records will have said records removed.
 In Morrowind++, only one such mod exists: **Patch for Purists**.